typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 }
 ```

-Following that, another equally important object for operating on the graph is `GraknTx`.
+Following that, another equally important object for operating on the knowledge base is `GraknTx`.
 After performing the operations we desire, we must not forget to commit.
 For convenience, let's define a helper method which opens a `GraknTx` in write mode, and commits it after executing the function `fn`.
 We will be using this function in various places throughout the tutorial.

 ```java-test-ignore
 public class GraknTweetOntologyHelper {